SPIX23/shaiya-solutions/databases/readme.md

 **contents**

-* sql databases for ep4 and ep5 servers that are vastly improved but require more bug testing
+* some sql databases for ep4 and ep5 servers that are vastly improved but require more bug testing